Basilica of Saint John the Evangelist

 The Basilica of Saint John the Evangelist is a Catholic parish church and minor basilica in Stamford, Connecticut, USA.
 It was founded in the 1850s and the current church was built in 1868 to meet the increasing needs of the congregation.
 It serves a multi-lingual congregation, including descendants of the original congregation.
+This Basilica is most well known for their Solemn Mass.